Who Can Use Baker Library?

 - Before visiting the Stamps Reading Room, please contact Information Services (617.495.6040).
 We want to ensure that any research trip involving significant time and expense is worthwhile.

-- Baker Library Special Collections is open to all members of the Harvard University Community and to visiting researchers who are conducting academic research.
+- Baker Library Special Collections is open to all members of the Harvard University Community and to visiting researchers.
 For information about visiting, see Special Collections.

 |Who:||Fee:||Borrowing:||Be sure to bring:|